Katharine Lee Bates: Life and career

-Bates was born in Falmouth, Massachusetts, to the town's Congregational minister William Bates and Cornelia Frances Lee.
+Bates was born in Falmouth, Massachusetts, to the town's Congregational minister William Bates and Cornelia Frances (Lee) Bates.
 Her father died a few weeks after she was born, and she was primarily raised by her mother and a literary aunt, both of whom had graduated from the all-women's Mount Holyoke Seminary.
 She attended Wellesley High School (then called Needham High School) in 1872 and then Newton High School until 1876.
 Bates entered Wellesley College, a women's college, as part of its second class in 1876.
 She graduated with a B.A. in 1880.
 She taught at Natick High School in 1880–81 and at Dana Hall School from 1881 until 1885.

 In 1889, Bates's young adult novel Rose and Thorn won a prize awarded by the Congregational Sunday School and Publishing Society.
 It incorporated poor and working class women as characters to teach readers about social reform.
 She popularized the concept of Mrs. Claus in her poem "Goody Santa Claus on a Sleigh Ride" from the collection Sunshine and other Verses for Children (1889).
 The Mrs. Claus character is the chief organizer of Christmas Eve.

 Taking advantage of new educational opportunities available to women after the Civil War, Bates used prize money from Rose and Thorn to travel to England and study at Oxford University in 1890–91.
 She then returned to Wellesley as an associate professor in 1891, earned her M.A. there, and was promoted to a full professor of English literature.
 Near the end of the Spanish–American War, she worked as a war correspondent for The New York Times, and strove to reduce widely-circulating negative stereotypes about Spaniards.
-She contributed regularly to periodicals (sometimes under the pseudonym James Lincoln), including The Atlantic Monthly, The Congregationalist, Boston Evening Transcript, Christian Century, Contemporary Verse, Lippincott's, and The Delineator.
+She contributed regularly to periodicals (sometimes under the pseudonym James Lincoln), including The Atlantic Monthly, Boston Evening Transcript, Christian Century, Lippincott's, and The Delineator.

+In 1900, she wrote Spanish Highways and Byways for The New York Times, a travelogue that not only described with beauty and precision the landscapes of a post-war Spain, but also made a commentary on the political and social panorama that she found once the war was over.
+Bates's style is distinct in that, if Spain is thought of as an orientalized East inside the West, then she applied the Oriental picturesquism concepts to Spanish models, which is a logical paradox.
+She uses this picturesque technique to depict not just the natural world and art, but also the subjects themselves.

-In 1906, Bates and her brother Arthur signed a mortgage for a Wellesley houselot and house (now 70 Curve St.) to be built on it for the Bates family (Cornelia, Jeanne, and Katharine) and their tenants.
+In 1906, Bates and her brother, Arthur, signed a mortgage for a Wellesley houselot and house (now 70 Curve St.) to be built on it for the Bates family (Cornelia, Jeanne, and Katharine) and their tenants.
 Among the latter was Katharine Coman, who would eventually rent an attic bedroom and photographic darkroom.
 While the house was being built, Bates traveled to Egypt and the Holy Land with Wellesley College president Caroline Hazard.
 Upon returning to Wellesley, Bates named the house "The Scarab," after the sacred Egyptian insect she admired as "always climbing."